What Do Great Hollywood Writers Want? A look at the requests - ExBulletin

 For more than half a century, residuals have been a fundamental way for writers to make money.
 But streaming has upended those payouts.
 Writers were generously compensated whenever their work was syndicated or sold for overseas territories.
 Reruns meant big payday.
 But now series and movies often just land on a streaming service and stay there.
 Streaming services also don’t typically share viewership data with filmmakers and writers, meaning writers don’t know how valuable their work has been.
 To replace backend residuals, the WGA asks for more upfront fees.

 Many TV writing rules are also still based on an increasingly outdated model.
 The writers could have expected to spend nearly a year working on a 22-25 episode TV broadcast season.
 Now the average season is much shorter.
-Popular shows like Bridgerton might only have eight episodes.
-Not only does this decrease writers’ per-episode pay, but it can prevent them from working on other programs if they are tied to longer exclusivity terms.
+Popular shows like “Bridgerton” might only have eight episodes.
+Not only does this decrease writers’ pay per episode, but it can also prevent them from working on other programs if they are tied to longer exclusivity terms.

 Writers are also increasingly concerned that producers will use artificial intelligence to write scripts or at least fill in the blanks on unfinished scripts.
 The rapidly changing technology has potentially far-reaching ramifications for Hollywood and, in some cases, can be a useful tool.
 But the WGA wants production companies to accept warranties around its use.